 Traps and Prevention

 Sticky traps, which are available at garden stores, can trap adult fungus gnats.
-Ohio State University Extension recommends using yellow sticky traps.
 Place small sticky trap squares on wooden stakes sticking out of houseplants' soil.
-Trap fungus gnat larvae by placing chunks of raw potato on the surface of the potting soil.
+An excellent fungus gnat trap for larvae involves placing chunks of raw potato on the surface of the potting soil.
 When the potato chunks become covered with larvae, throw them away and replace them with fresh potato chunks.
 Ensuring windows have screens and caulking around windows and doors thoroughly can help keep fungus gnats from returning.

 Natural predators of fungus gnats include the beneficial nematode Steinernema feltiae and the bacteria Bacillus thuringiensis subspecies israelensis, abbreviated Bti.
 Nematodes tend to work best when the soil temperature is between 60 and 70 degrees Fahrenheit.
-The University of Massachusetts-Amherst Extension recommends applying them in evening or on a cloudy day.
 They need to be mixed with water and applied with a sprayer, watering can or injector.
+Apply them in evening or on a cloudy day.
 When an injector is used, set the dilution rate at 1-to-100 -- 1 part nematode product to 100 parts water.
 Nematodes usually are available only through online or mail-order suppliers.